icebob/kantab/kubernetes/README.md

 3. Kubectl apply -f *.yaml

-This will create all serives without ingress.
+This will create all services without ingress.